knative/docs/docs/serving/load-balancing/activator-capacity.md

 # Configuring Activator capacity

 If there's more than one Activator in the system, Knative will put as many of them on the request path as it thinks is necessary to handle the current request load plus the target burst capacity.
-If the target burst capacity is 0, Knative only puts the Activator into the into the request path if the Revision is scaled to zero.
+If the target burst capacity is 0, Knative only puts the Activator into the request path if the Revision is scaled to zero.

 If available, Knative will pick at least two Activators for high availability reasons.
-The actual number of Activators is calculated via a given _Activator capacity_ like such: `(replicas * target + targetBurstCapacity)/activatorCapacity`.
+The actual number of Activators is calculated via a given _Activator capacity_ like using the formula: `(replicas * target + targetBurstCapacity)/activatorCapacity`.
 That means, there are enough Activators in the routing path to handle the theoretic capacity of the existing application, including any additional target burst capacity.

 ## Setting the Activator capacity